 “Took you long enough,” said Tess.

 When they rejoined the others in the dungeon, Stefan received the Scepter of Intimidation and took command.
 They broached the kegs of enchanted wine and left them outside the smithy, and when the ophidiag emerged and drank them, it fell into a drugged sleep.
-After that, they began to explore the fortress.
+After that, after a well deserved rest, they began to explore the fortress.

 The party had grown to such unwieldy size, with werewolves, Karl, Stefan, the baron, and Jonril, that Stefan split them up.
 Jonril joined Megaera, Dirk, Zadrian, and Limax.
 They fought their way up through kitchens and feast halls, and killed hordes of giants, orcs and ogres, and wolves kept like guard dogs.
 Over the course of a week, they negotiated a minotaur maze where they found The Gorget of Guilt, defeated a gauntlet of traps, and reached the fortress’s outside courtyard.